 Flaps are the more well-known device between the two, and they are primarily used for managing the amount of lift that the wing is able to produce.
 Flaps can be understood as a type of adjustable surface that is located on the outer trailing edge of the wing structure, situated between the ailerons and fuselage.
 When a pilot deploys the flaps, the wing will be capable of producing more lift than it would by itself.
 As such, if an aircraft has wing structures that are specifically designed for travel at higher speeds, the use of flaps can allow them to still create a sufficient amount of lift while traveling slower.
 During a standard flight operation, flaps will generally be slightly deployed during takeoff, undeployed during cruise speeds, slightly deployed for steep scents, and fully deployed during the landing process.

 The point of using partial flaps during some phases is that it allows for more lift while deterring a steep rise in drag.
 Meanwhile, full deployment while landing can be highly beneficial as it allows for a very slow approach while maintaining a safe attitude for the aircraft.
 Depending on the type of aircraft one is discussing and its application, a variety of flap types may be featured, each with varying shapes and sizes.
-In some instances, flaps may not even be featured.
+In some instances, slats and flaps may not even be featured.

 Slots are fairly similar to flaps, though rather than being near the back of the wing, they are situated on the leading edge.
 When a plane features slats, the aircraft wings will have a forward edge that moves forward and down, bolstering the overall camber of the structure.
 The slats themselves are also curved during normal flight, greatly increasing the curve of the wing when they are extended.
 The greater the camber of aircraft wings is, the more lift they will be able to produce.
 While many slats are electrically operated for ample control from within the cockpit, some assemblies may be aerodynamically activated to make operation more automatic.